phetsims/equality-explorer/doc/implementation-notes.md

 [TermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/TermCreator.js) is the base type for creating and managing terms.
 It uses the PhET creator pattern, described more in the [**Common Patterns**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#common-patterns) section.
 Term creators are responsible for creating and managing terms.
 There is a subtype for each term type, namely [ConstantTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/ConstantTermCreator.js), [VariableTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/VariableTermCreator.js) and [ObjectTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTermCreator.js).

 [UniversalOperation](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/UniversalOperation.js) encapsulates a 'universal operation', terminology invented in the design document.
-It refers to an operation that is applied to both sides of the scale, using a control that allows the student to select a binary operator and an operand.
-The operators The operands are `Term` instances.
+It refers to an operation that is applied to all terms both sides of the scale, using a control that allows the student to select a binary operator and an operand.
+The operands are `Term` instances.

 Snapshots